 Rocky Trail Links:

-Lithgow is located on the scenic Central Tablelands of New South Wales and the region says of itself that it is “Surprisingly Diverse”.
-As visitors and race organisers in and around Lithgow for almost 10 years, we have certainly experienced this diversity – from lookouts with stunning views to it friendly people that you meet in town, which offers a wide variety of food from all around the world.
+As visitors and race organisers in and around the region for almost 10 years, we have certainly experienced this diversity – from lookouts with stunning views to the friendly people that you meet in the town of Lithgow itself, which offers a wide variety of food from all around the world.

-Here we have collected our favourite Lithgow experiences and have asked our local #rockytrailracers for their ideas too for you to start planning your Jetblack 24 Hour MTB getaway in Lithgow!
+Here we have collected our favourite experiences and have asked our local #rockytrailracers for their ideas too for you to start planning your Jetblack 24 Hour MTB getaway in The Seven Valleys!

-What the Rocky Trail crew recommends as your ‘top things to do’ in and around Lithgow
+What the Rocky Trail crew recommends as your ‘top things to do’ in and around The Seven Valleys

-We have been visiting Lithgow for years now and it’s always a highlight on our events calendar.
-I quite like getting “inland” and enjoy the bushland surrounds – I remember we once took a drive from Thredbo up via Canberra and then onto Lithgow via Oberon – all that with a baby on board, but we took a few stops along the way to explore and have a picnic by the river and it was a great experience.
+We have been visiting The Seven Valleys region for years now and it’s always a highlight on our events calendar.
+I quite like getting “inland” and enjoy the bushland surrounds – I remember we once took a drive from Thredbo up via Canberra and then on to Lithgow via Oberon – all that with a baby on board, but we took a few stops along the way to explore and have a picnic by the river and it was a great experience.

 We are used to staying in the town of Lithgow and the food offer is incredible – I’m more than happy to share our favourite Vietnamese Restaurant tip with you below!
 It’s a must for us when we’re there!
 We have been based at the Lithgow Pony Club with our downhillers below Hassans Walls so to discover Rydal was a real treat for us.